Bone disease, pain and tenderness of the bones, mottled teeth, discoloration, dental fluorosis

 Additionally, the CDC warns mothers of babies and young children about using fluoridated tap water for mixing infant formula: “If your child is only consuming infant formula mixed with fluoridated water, there may be an increased chance for mild dental fluorosis.”

 Removing fluoride is typically not easy to do and requires a specific type of filtration technology.
 This is why most standard filters do not remove fluoride.
-Clearly Filtered with Affinity Filtration Technology is different, offering you removal of fluoride and 232+ other contaminants—more than any other filter of it its kind.
+Clearly Filtered with Affinity Filtration Technology is different, offering you removal of fluoride and up to 270+ other contaminants—more than any other filter of it its kind.

 Affinity Filtration Technology Product